chetansastry/dolly-zoom/README.md

 The technique used in this project employs a simple cellphone camera without a zoom lens and tries to get the same results by means of cropping instead of zooming.
-Given the high-resolution of the contemporary cellphone camera, an image can be cropped to a fraction of its original size while still maintaining a decent quality even at 1080p.
+Given the high-resolution of the contemporary cellphone camera, an image can be cropped to a fraction of its original size while still maintaining a decent resolution.

 ![](https://github.com/chetansastry/dolly-zoom/raw/master/demo.gif)